Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 HLA-B27 is present in approximately 89% of patients with ankylosing spondylitis, 79% of patients with Reiter syndrome, and 42% of patients with juvenile rheumatoid arthritis.
 However, lacking other data, it is not diagnostic for these disorders.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Orders received for SSO1/84472 HLA/SSO Class I Molecular Phenotype, Blood or DISI/89185 HLA Class I Molecular Typing Disease Association (which provides data on all HLA Class I low-resolution antigens, including B27) and LY27B/9648 HLA-B27, Blood will be questioned due to test overlap.
+Orders received for both this test and SSO1 / HLA Class I Molecular Phenotype, Blood or DISI / HLA Class I Molecular Typing Disease Association (which provides data on all HLA Class I low-resolution antigens, including B27) will be questioned due to test overlap.
 This HLA-B27 test is best used alone if a particular disease such as ankylosing spondylitis is under consideration.